hjr553199215/SLAM-Clean-Robot-Path-Coverage-in-ROS/README.md

 ![two bears](https://github.com/hjr553199215/SLAM-Clean-Robot-Path-Coverage/blob/master/path_coverage.png)

+After adjusting the algorithm, the number of turns has been reduced substantially.
+But the path on oblique section is not ideal.
+This phenomenon may be caused by the meshing of our map.

+Following is the result of reducing turns:

 If you find some disadvantages about this program, or you have a better idea to achieve the coverage and improve this program, welcome to discuss!